 That’s the logic behind topical DHT blockers, and why I recommend their use in combination with internal blockers.

-Topical All-Natural DHT Blockers
+Topical All-Natural Blockers

 1: Saw Palmetto